For government agencies

 Australian Government intellectual property rules

 The Australian Government creates and holds a large volume of copyright materials.
 Agencies are responsible for managing these materials.

-The Australian Government IP Rules provide guidance on how Australian Government agencies should manage their IP, and how different types of IP should be used.
-They contain information about:
+The Australian Government provides guidance on how Australian Government agencies should manage their IP and how different types of IP should be used.
+This includes information about:

 - parts of government contracts and agreements that are about IP

 - publication and licensing of government information

 We are currently reviewing and updating guidance material to support the Australian Government's IP policy for agencies.

 The IP rules comprise the principles and the documents below: